elineeen/d3Trial/README.md

 # d3trial
 ```
- gathered samples from web and rewrite them in d3v5
+ gathered samples from web and rewrite them in d3v6
+ listed work is ordered by createTime ascending
 ```
 ## Project setup
 ```